 I am happy to announce the launch of Speckled Trout Review.
 I have partnered with North Carolina writer Nancy Dillingham who will serve along with me as an editor.
-We will entertain submissions of poetry for our Fall 2019 issue, which will be published in December.
 At this time, Speckled Trout Review is an online publication with the hope of moving to print in the future.

-.
-I encourage you all to submit work!
-Please do spread a good word to other writers whose work might find a home in STR, too!
+Please spread a good word to other writers whose work might find a home in STR, too!
 If any questions, let me know.